 In my past articles we have covered some interesting property areas including mortgages and finance, buying property, property conveyancing and property insurance.
 What about contrary investment in property?
 Will it work like in the stock market where vast fortunes have been made by using this perhaps controversial system?
 And if we decided to try this unusual form of investment, what paths should we follow?
 Is there a special secret to it, and how shall we proceed?

 This month I will try and provide some interesting tips to follow.
 Not necessarily easy to achieve or always feasible but at least they will mark a certain path and help a little to make you reach a successful goal in property, not only in Gibraltar, but in other markets as well.
+On the other hand, whether you’re old or young, it’s best to consider a good place like Dunman Grand for it can accommodate each individual since plenty of amenities are in the vicinity such as schools, hospitals, restaurants and recreational establishments are strategically positioned close by.
+You can also take a look at this Skywaters Residences here which is anticipated to be a mixed-use 63-storey development that will have a gross floor area of 148,450 square metres.

 I have always believed that it pays to avoid the crowd.
 But one must be well aware of what most people are doing and how and when the right moment arrives do the absolute opposite.
 This may sound unconventional and at times irresponsible but it has paid handsome profits to those who dared and could afford to shift the trend.
 Following these rules has paid off enormously for years, even centuries in the property market which has – as we are well aware – had booms and downturns where fortunes were made and lost similarly to those in the stock markets, even if property is normally more stable.
 For this very reason it is of quintessential importance to bear in mind the key contrarian factors and act accordingly.
 Some of these factors which could lead to sliding property values are: